Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-\item If $a=4$ then $H$ is a blueprint for $\Vmin$ or $H$ fixes a subspace of dimension at most $2$ on $\Vmin$. \item If $a\geq 5$ then $H$ is a blueprint for $\Vmin$. \end{enumerate} \end{prop} \begin{pf} (iii) follows from the remarks above.
-For (i) we use the proof of the previous proposition to note that the only possibility is that $\Vmin\downarrow_H$ is the sum of three $P(4)$s and an $8$, so we consider the ten possible such modules, and note that only one has a conspicuous set of composition factors for $\Vmin\downarrow_H$, the one mentioned.
+\item If $a=4$ then $H$ is a blueprint for $M(E_7)$ or $H$ stabilizes a subspace of dimension at most $2$ on $M(E_7)$. \item If $a\geq 5$ then $H$ is a blueprint for $M(E_7)$. \end{enumerate} \end{proposition} \begin{proof} \textbf{Case $a=3$}: We use the proof of the previous proposition to note that the only possibility is that $M(E_7)\downarrow_H$ is the sum of three projectives $P(4_{i,j})$ and a single summand $8$.
+We therefore consider the ten possible such modules, and note that only one has a conspicuous set of composition factors for $M(E_7)\downarrow_H$, the one mentioned.
+This completes the proof for $a=3$.

-We are left with $a=4$.
-Here we use only non-blueprint elements of order $17$ to restrict the number of possibilities.
-We also assume that $\Vmin\downarrow_H$ has positive pressure, else $H$ fixes a line on $\Vmin$, and has at least two $4$s, else it would fix a $2$-space on $\Vmin$.
+\textbf{Case $a=4$}: As in previous chapters and earlier this chapter, we note that most classes of elements of order $17$ are blueprints for $M(E_7)$.
+In order to restrict the number of conspicuous sets of composition factors, we assume that an element of order $17$ is not a blueprint for $M(E_7)$.
+If $H$ stabilizes a $1$-space or $2$-space on $M(E_7)$ then we are done, so we assume that this is not the case either.
+By Lemma \ref{lem:pressure}, this means that $H$ has positive pressure on $M(E_7)$, and also there are two $4$-dimensional composition factors, else $H$ would stabilize a $2$-space on $M(E_7)$, by Lemma \ref{lem:extforsl22a}.

-Remove any $8$s and $16$s in the top and socle of $\Vmin\downarrow_H$, together with any simple summands of dimension $4$, leaving a self-dual module $W$ whose top and socle consist of $4$-dimensional modules, with $W$ having all trivial factors in $\Vmin\downarrow_H$.
+Remove any $8$s and $16$s in the top and socle of $M(E_7)\downarrow_H$, together with any simple summands of dimension $4$, leaving a self-dual module $W$ whose top and socle consist of $4$-dimensional modules, with $W$ having all trivial factors in $M(E_7)\downarrow_H$.

 The projectives $P(4_{1,2})$ and $P(4_{1,3})$ both have exactly four trivial composition factors, and have dimension $64$.
-Therefore we cannot have the whole projective, so remove the simple top, then any $1$-, $2$- and $8$-dimensional modules from the top to find the following modules:
+Therefore we cannot have the whole projective as a submodule of $W$.
+Thus we remove the simple top, then any $1$-, $2$- and $8$-dimensional modules from the top of each projective module (i.e., take the $\{1,2_i,8_{i,j,l}\}$-radical of $\rad(P(4_{\alpha,\beta}))$) to find the following modules:

+Thus $W$ is a submodule of a sum of these modules and their images under field automorphisms.